Super Heroes in Combat Boots

 If I am watching the news beside my father in Cebu right now, I’d probably be hearing his story again (and I’ll never get tired listening).
 It was a life and death experience he would never forget.
-He risked his life & fought for his country.
+He risked his life & fought for our country.
 He is a hero.
 Indeed, me and my siblings are lucky children born in this world after our father survived from a Mindanao war and met my mom.

 I salute all our soldiers who chose to be out there right now in Marawi and fight for the peace in our country.
 If the Maute Group uses hostages as human shields, our military forces courageously offer their selves to be the country’s human shields.